skimzor/SZ-MGB/README.md

 # Credit and Thanks

-- miketf1#1462 for agreeing to handle all technical support and troubleshooting issues for this project.
 - [gekkio](https://gekkio.fi/) for their CPU, RAM, Link Port [KiCad footprints](https://github.com/Gekkio/gekkio-kicad-libs) and overall contributions to the Game Boy community.
 - [HDR](https://martinrefseth.com/) for compiling schematics, list of components, and board scans and their overall contributions to the Game Boy community.
 - Krystalize for the [CGB board scans](https://nintenfo.github.io/repository/systems/GBC/documentation/schematics/).